trueheart78/trueheart78.com/_posts/2021-06-21-make-rubocop-part-of-your-tests-updated.md

 ---
 layout: post
-title:  "Make RuboCop Part of Your Tests"
+title: Make RuboCop Part of Your Tests (Updated)
+description: RuboCop shouldn't be last picked at kickball.
+Make it part of your tests so you don't have to remember to run it separately.
-date:   2016-09-18 05:00:00
+date: 2021-06-21 14:14:22
+tags:
-categories: ruby
+- ruby
+- rubocop
+- tests
+- specs
+- rspec
+- minitest
+- ci
+- continuous integration
 ---

-**Update:** See [Make RuboCop Part of Your Tests (Updated)][update] for a more up-to-date solution.
+**Note:** This is an update to the previous [Make RuboCop Part of Your Tests][original post] post.

 [RuboCop][rubocop] is a static code analyzer, and can be a wonderful tool to help you keep your style consistent either across multiple